National Prize for Arts and Sciences (Mexico)

 The National Prize for Arts and Sciences (Premio Nacional de Ciencias y Artes) is awarded annually by the Government of Mexico in six categories.
-It is part of the Mexican Honours System and was established in 1945.
-The prize is a gold medal and 520,000 pesos.
+It is part of the Mexican Honours System and was established in 1945 by President Manuel Ávila Camacho to promote the country's artistic, scientific, and technological advancement.

-Selected winners
+It is awarded yearly to one or more persons that meets the conditions of the prize, in one of the following categories: